The spooky tale of the Pendle Hill Witches makes the Pendle Hill Witch Walk a perfect Autumnal excursion for a spooky Halloween escape to the country.

 What Do I Need to Hike the Pendle Witches Walk?

-You’ll be covering some rough and uneven terrain, so well-fitting sturdy boots are essential.
+You’ll be covering some rough and uneven terrain, so a good pair of trekking boots are essential.
 The route up Pendle Hill is laid with stone, which can be slippery in wet weather, so you’ll need good grip on your footwear.

 In this changeable Autumnal weather, it is advisable to carry waterproof layers will you as well, including waterproof over trousers and a packable waterproof jacket.